-People know all too well that their 20s, 30s and 40s are the golden years for saving, investing and interest compounding in order to secure a comfortable retirement and bright futures for their children.
+People know all too well that their 20s, 30s, and 40s are the golden years for saving, investing, and interest compounding to secure a comfortable retirement and bright futures for their children.

-But how can people invest when they could barely make ends meet?
+But how can people invest when they can barely make ends meet?

-All these amazing long-term financial goals have to be put on the backburner for now, as people are obligated to put their own oxygen masks on and focus on surviving.
+All these great long-term financial goals have to be put on the backburner for now, as people are obligated to put their own oxygen masks on and focus on surviving.

-What little disposable income they do have will mostly go towards housing, food and utility bills, leaving little leftover for savings, discretionary spending or investments.
+What little disposable income they have will mainly go towards housing, food, and utility bills, leaving little leftover for savings, discretionary spending, or investments.

 God forbid, if they get infected with the virus, expensive medical bills will come into play (unless they live in parts of the world that has access to universal healthcare), adding fuel to the fire.